Frequently Asked Questions

 Can I cancel or reschedule my appointment?

 Yes.
 I require 24-hours notice to cancel or reschedule an appointment.
 For missed sessions and cancellations given within 24 hours of the beginning of your session time, I charge the full session fee.

 Fees and Insurance

 What are you rates?

-My current rate for individual therapy and couples counseling session is $170 per 50 minute session.
+My current rate for individual therapy and couples counseling session is $170 per 50 to 55-minute session.
 Longer sessions for couples are prorated at this rate.
 I accept payment in the form of cash, check, credit cards, and debit cards (including FSA/HSA cards).

 Can I use my insurance?